- Carbohydrates break down into glucose and powers our body;

 Along my Ironman training journey, I’ve learned a lot about human body performance, diet and grit.
 I found this knowledge also very helpful for non-athletes, so I started coaching my clients on human body performance so to maximise their work performance.
 My view is that weight loss is a process; it’s never a goal.
 On your way to reach your goal, say boost your work performance, you will lose weight (if you are over weight).
 If you don’t lose weight (because you are not over weight), then you will learn what to eat, how to eat, enjoying foods, while boosting your work productivity.
 I will use this post to discuss the role of ‘diet’ in weight loss: how diet can help you lose weight?
 It is a huge topic on what’s good and ‘bad’ foods, so I will focus on one critical aspect of foods that can cause harms if we don’t pay attention to it: carbohydrates, a.k.a. ‘carb’.

-Low-carb or no-carb diet is very popular among people who want to lose weight.
+Low-carb or no-carb diet has been very popular among people who want to lose weight recently.
 As I mentioned in my last post, glucose is the simplest form of ‘energy’ that a human body could burn as fuel.
 The easiest way to get glucose is from carb such as rice, potatoes and bread.
 Carb breaks down into glucose to power our body.
 Sugar is a ‘simple form’ of carb and can be found in many foods such as fruits and vegetables, such as sweet potatoes.
 By restricting the intake of carb with a low-carb or no-carb diet, we could limit the intake of fuel (glucose), so to maintain or even lose weight.

 Assuming a person also maintains a balanced food intake such as fruits, meats and vegetables, nutrition-wise, this person has good nutrition.
 Since glucose supply is limited by this diet and the human body needs to burn glucose as fuel, the human body naturally seeks sources of fuel.
 That creates a strong craving for carb or sugar.
 If the person still doesn’t take carb or sugar to replenish the glucose fuel tank, then the human body will start burning ‘fat’.
 The human body gets glucose after burning fat, so to keep the body running.
 That’s what ‘fat’ is for; it’s your backup energy so you could survive without eating for days (but need water, though!).
 So technically, a person can lose weight without eating simply by burning fat, or force the body to burn fat.
 However, this is a very painful way to lose weight!